galaxyproject/galaxy-hub/src/tutorials/histories/index.md

 ### Summary view

-Datasets in the panel are initially shown in a 'summary' view, that only displays:
+Datasets in the panel are initially shown in a 'summary' view that only displays:

 1. a **number** indicating in what order (or what step) this dataset was created
 1. the dataset **name**